rubel75/berrycpt/README.md

 # BerryCPT
-Berry curvature calculation with DFT using perturbation theory.
-Currently supported codes:
+BerryCPT is a code for calculating Berry curvature and orbital angular momentum (OAM) tensors using perturbation theory and DFT outputs.
+Supported codes:
 * [WIEN2k](http://www.wien2k.at)
 * [VASP](https://www.vasp.at)

-It is written in Fortran and intended for Linux OS
+It is written in Fortran and intended for Linux-based systems.

-### Current Version
+### Current status

-It is a work in progress (incomplete).
-Please wait until a fully functional version is released.
+**Work in progress** — the current version is not yet fully functional.
+A stable release will be announced once complete.

 ### Installation: